 General.
-Our partnership agreement requires that, within 45 days after the end of each quarter, beginning with the quarter ending , we distribute all of our available cash to unitholders of record on the applicable record date.
-We will adjust the minimum quarterly distribution for the period from the closing of our initial public offering on , 2012 through .
+Our partnership agreement requires that, within 45 days after the end of each quarter, beginning with the quarter ending September 30, 2012, we distribute all of our available cash to unitholders of record on the applicable record date.
+We will adjust the minimum quarterly distribution for the period from the closing of our initial public offering through September 30, 2012.